uglenDX/P9-scheduler-plugins/README.md

 ```

 # How to run the app
-Use the following command in your terminal in the /api/ directory:
+Use the following command in your terminal in the /api/ directory after you have changed "YOUR_PATH" for the datasets in the /api/index file:

 ```bash
 flask --app index run